Palau opens 'sterile travel corridor' with Taiwan

 Taiwan representatives at the ceremony emphasized Palau's ecotourism attributes and mentioned the Rock Islands Southern Lagoon as a UNESCO-listed World Heritage site.

-Whipps was accompanied by U.S. Ambassador to Palau John Hennessey-Niland which has caused Beijing to voice concern.
+Whipps was accompanied by U.S. Ambassador to Palau John Hennessey-Niland, which caused Beijing to voice concern.

-The Palau president is the first head of state to visit Taiwan, since the COVID-19 pandemic, according to the Taiwan side during the launch event.
+The Palau president is the first head of state to visit Taiwan since the beginning of the COVID-19 pandemic, Taiwan officials stated during the launch event.

 Taiwan President Tsai Ing-wen met President Whipps and first lady Valerie Whipps on Tuesday at the president's office in Taipei.